MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxFolder.md

 ```

 ### -Parent
-The Parent parameter specifies values of the mailbox identity and the parent folder under which the new folder is to be created.
-If the parent folder isn't specified, the cmdlet creates the folder in the root folder hierarchy of the specified mailbox.
-You specify values for this parameter by using the syntax: \<Mailbox Identity\>:\<Parent\>
+The Parent parameter specifies where to create the new mailbox folder.
+The syntax is `MailboxID:\ParentFolder[\SubFolder]`.

-Valid values for \<Mailbox Identity\> are unique identifiers for the mailbox.
+For the value of `MailboxID`, you can use any value that uniquely identifies the mailbox.
 For example:

 - Name